PawseySC/qiskit_aer_rocm/README.md

 Scripts to build a ROCm-enabled Qiskit-Aer wheel and install it in a Python 3.11 virtual environment on the Pawsey Setonix GPU cluster.

 For information on configuring the Qiskit-Aer backend to use GPU-acceleration see [GPU Simulation](https://qiskit.github.io/qiskit-aer/tutorials/1_aersimulator.html#GPU-Simulation) in the Qiskit-Aer docs.
+While these instructions refer to CUDA and NVIDIA, they also apply to the backend built for AMD GPUs with ROCm support.

 ## Quick Start